missionpinball/mpf-docs/config/ball_devices.rst

 ball device that will get the ball added to it.
 (After all, the ball didn't just vaporize.
 It went somewhere.)
 The default is *playfield*.
-(In other words, if a ball disappears from a device, MPF assumes it's on the playfield unless you specific a different device here.)
+(In other words, if a ball disappears from a device, MPF assumes it's on the playfield unless you specify a different device here.)
 Most devices have ball switches which means that a ball which disappears from a device that only has an exit to another device will be picked up by that device.
 But if you have a device that leads into another